Seg2Track-SAM2: SAM2-based Multi-object Tracking and Segmentation: EXPERIMENTAL EVALUATION

 To evaluate the effect of the Sliding State Window, we ran Seg2Track-SAM2 on the KITTI MOTS training set using varying window sizes, from 3 to 30 past states per mask, and recorded total memory usage, execution time and HOTA metrics.

-As illustrated in Fig.~\ref{fig:hack_evaluation}, The sliding state window reduces memory usage by about 75\% for smaller window sizes, with memory consumption scaling progressively as the window size grows.
+As illustrated in Fig.~\ref{fig:hack_evaluation}, the sliding state window reduces memory usage by about 75\% for smaller window sizes, with memory consumption scaling progressively as the window size grows.
 In terms of execution time, smaller windows provide only modest speedups, while increasing the window size above 9 introduces a computational overhead due to increased management of past states.
 HOTA performance metrics stabilize near baseline values at a window size of approximately 15, indicating that most relevant temporal information is retained within this range.
 This behavior reflects a characteristic of object trajectories in KITTI sequences, where objects rarely remain continuously occluded or untracked beyond a dozen frames, making longer histories redundant.

-The results highlight a trade-off between memory efficiency and tracking performance.
-By selecting a moderate window size the framework achieves a substantial reduction in memory usage without compromising accuracy, enabling deployment on memory-constrained hardware or in real-time applications such as in robotic and autonomous driving.
-Moreover, this demonstrates that zero-shot training-free approaches like Seg2Track-SAM2 can maintain robust tracking performance even when historical state information is deliberately limited.
+The results indicate a trade-off between memory efficiency and tracking performance.
+Selecting a moderate window size substantially reduces memory usage while preserving accuracy, supporting deployment on memory-constrained hardware and real-time systems such as autonomous-driving platforms.
+Furthermore, the results show that training-free approaches such as Seg2Track-SAM2 can maintain stable tracking performance even when the amount of retained historical state information is limited.